Building Systems

 Performance Requirements

-Structural compatibility, integration, and Fire resistance, prevention, and safety Allowable or desirable thickness of construction assemblies Control of heat and air flow through building assemblies Control of migration and condensation of water vapor Accommodation of building movement due to settlement, structural deflection, and expansion or contraction with changes in temperature and humidity Noise reduction, sound isolation, and acoustical privacy Resistance to wear, corrosion, and weathering Finish, cleanliness, and maintenance requirements Safety in use
+Structural compatibility, integration, and safety Fire resistance, prevention, and safety Allowable or desirable thickness of construction assemblies Control of heat and air flow through building assemblies Control of migration and condensation of water vapor Accommodation of building movement due to settlement, structural deflection, and expansion or contraction with changes in temperature and humidity Noise reduction, sound isolation, and acoustical privacy Resistance to wear, corrosion, and weathering Finish, cleanliness, and maintenance requirements Safety in use

 Aesthetic Qualities